 Do not depend on just one bank for your loan.
 It is advisable to apply to multiple banks, in case your loan application gets rejected by one.

-- The applicant should be an India citizen
+a.
+The applicant should be an Indian citizen

 When a loan amount exceeds Rs 5 lakhs, you must indicate who your cosigner is.
 A cosigner (usually parent) is a person who must sign the loan agreement with you, will be responsible for your debt and agrees to pay your debt, in case you fail to repay the loan.